Centre for

 Nau mai, Haere mai, Afio mai!
 Welcome to Kāhui St David’s.

 Welcoming, beautiful spaces in the historic heritage St David’s Memorial Church building, located at 70 Khyber Pass Road, Grafton in central Auckland.
+We will remember them.

 Kāhui St David’s is uniquely positioned to serve the performing arts, conferences and gatherings intimate and large-scale.
+By choosing to hold your event here, you are supporting the arts ecology.
+Thank you!

 “Kāhui” means “the gathering” and captures the intention to serve all New Zealanders.
 It’s here for you.